 What do you want to be when you grow up?
-A question that has confused, frustrated and made everyone anxious at some point.
-If you are just finishing your GCSEs, A Levels or not sure if you want to head to university, this question is probably a little more on your radar than usual.
+If you are just finishing your GCSEs, A-Levels or are not sure if you want to head to university, this question is probably on your radar.

 You should choose a job that you will be passionate about and one that gets you out of bed on a Monday morning.
 But let’s not beat around the bush too much.
 We would all like a job that pays well so you can support your hobbies, lifestyle, and personal life without being worried about money.